-- 9. Pull at the tip of the crop divider and ensure there is no lateral movement.
-If necessary, adjust bolts (A) to tighten crop divider and eliminate lateral movement. - 10.
-Close or install endshields.
-Refer to 3.2.3 Endshields. page 31.
+9. Pull the tip of the crop divider to ensure there is no lateral movement.
+If necessary, adjust bolts (A) to tighten crop divider and eliminate lateral movement.

-Installing Crop Dividers without Latch Option onto Header
+10. Close or install endshields.
+Refer to 3.2.3 Endshields, page 31.

-⚠ DANGER
+Installing Crop Dividers without Latch Option onto Header DANGER